PowerDMARC

 Step 2: Create an SPF Record

-Once you have identified your authorized email servers, you can create an SPF record.
+Once you have identified your authorized email servers, you can create an SPF record using an SPF record generator tool.
 An SPF record is a TXT (text) record in your domain’s DNS configuration, which is essential for your SPF setup.
 You can use a simple syntax to create your SPF record, such as:

 v=spf1 ip4:<IP address> -all